 Today’s recipe is a much more traditional take on the classic British Proper Pudding.
 You soak slices of old bread, spread with butter and marmalade, in an egg custard as a way of ‘using up’ leftovers that had become stale.
 I love the idea of nothing going to waste and something truly spectacular coming from fairly modest ingredients.
 I never ate this dessert or pudding growing up in Banff.
 Was it possibly because we never had any left over bread?

 When I worked in Lombard Street in London, at the trusty Clydesdale Bank, my office was next to the Executive dining room.
-I used to hang out with the lovely chef and beg recipes from her, we all did.
+I used to hang out with the lovely chef who worked there and beg recipes from her, we all did.
 I think this orange based pudding was one of her creations, but I am bit vague on the details as it was almost thirty years ago. .

-However my main memory, is of my colleague, Tom, making it at his home.
+However my main memory, is of my colleague Tom, making it at his home.
 He used a round cutter to serve individual portions of the dessert, and dusted it with powdered sugar.
 That was a very fancy presentation of pudding for a young ‘quine’ from the North East of Scotland.
 I was most impressed!
 (Click on Quine, for a great introduction to the doric language from Scotlands premier newspaper, The Scotsman)

 Healthy (ish) Version of Bread Pudding